 I also prefer to use CCA

-(Capital Cost Allowance) as my amortization method if GAAP statements are NOT required
+(Capital Cost Allowance) as my amortization method if GAAP statements are NOT required by third parties.

 So this means I'd charge the subscriptions to Dues and Subscriptions